Deposit Requirements For New Service

 The Cooperative will pay interest on deposits as determined annually by the Virginia State Corporation Commission.

-For residential members, the Cooperative retains a deposit for at least one year from the date the service was started.
-The deposit plus interest will be credited to the member's account or paid directly to the member at the end of 12 months of service, if the member has paid on time.
+For residential member-owners, your Cooperative retains a deposit for at least one year from the date the service was started.
+The deposit plus interest will be credited to the member-owner's account or paid directly to the member at the end of 12 months of service, if the member has paid on time.

-For non-residential members, the Cooperative retains a deposit for at least two years from the date the service was started.
-The deposit plus interest will be credited to the member's account or paid directly to the member at the end of 24 months of service, if the member has paid on time.
+For non-residential member-owners, your Cooperative retains a deposit for at least two years from the date the service was started.
+The deposit plus interest will be credited to the member-owner's account or paid directly to the member at the end of 24 months of service, if the member has paid on time.

 After termination of electric distribution service and the account is closed, and after all indebtedness to the Cooperative has been paid, all remaining deposits plus earned interest will be returned to the member.